sahilsobhani/turbo-sanity-start/README.md

 ---

-Use our implementation of Sanity + Next.js to get this up and running the fastest below:
+Use our implementation of Sanity + Next.js to get this up and running the fastest below.
+For full documentation and setup instructions, see the [complete README on GitHub](https://github.com/robotostudio/turbo-start-sanity).

 # Next.js Monorepo with Sanity CMS

 A modern, full-stack monorepo template built with Next.js App Router, Sanity CMS, Shadcn UI, and TurboRepo.

 ![Easiest way to build a webpage](https://raw.githubusercontent.com/robotostudio/turbo-start-sanity/main/turbo-start-sanity-og.png)

-For full documentation and setup instructions, see the [complete README on GitHub](https://github.com/robotostudio/turbo-start-sanity).